 If you’re thinking about enrolling in another school, it is good to understand that your high school equivalency (HSE) diploma is accepted across North America by virtually all employers and schools of higher education, not just the ones in your state!
 Check here for HiSET passing score details.

-So to improve your chances on the employment market, obtaining a high school equivalency diploma is crucial.
+So to improve your chances in the employment market, obtaining a high school equivalency diploma is crucial.
 Keep in mind that your high school equivalency (HSE) diploma is definitely not your end station.
-It is your best stepping stone for a great career change or continuing your education and reaching higher goals.
+It is your best stepping stone for a great career change or continuing your education with a GED or HiSET diploma and reaching higher goals.

 As said before, the diploma that you have earned after successfully taking the five HiSET subject tests qualifies you to continue your academic education in college or university.